Napier-Heston Racer: Design and development

-Diminutive, thin-sectioned symmetrical wing airfoils were designed for high-speed flight.
-The elevator control circuit was designed by Heston Aircraft Company's Chief Draughtsman, C.G.W Ebbutt, with a variable ratio- with the stick near the neutral position, large movements could be made with small resulting pitch movements.
-This was needed for accurate handling at low level and high speed (the 3 km airspeed record course had to be flown under 100 ft above sea level).
-Towards the ends of the control column movement, the ratio increased to allow utilisation of the full range of elevator travel.
+The wings of the aircraft were designed with diminutive, thin-sectioned symmetrical airfoils optimized for high-speed flight.
+The elevator control circuit, developed by C.G.W Ebbutt, the chief draughtsman of the Heston Aircraft Company, featured a variable ratio.
+This allowed for large movements with small resulting pitch movements when the stick was near the neutral position.
+This precise handling was crucial for low-level and high-speed flight, as the aircraft had to fly the 9800 ft airspeed record course at an altitude of less than 100 ft.
+As the control column was moved towards its ends, the ratio increased, enabling the full range of elevator travel to be utilized.

 The aircraft's design parameters were purposely designed around a top secret, untested, 24-cylinder, 2,450 hp liquid-cooled Napier Sabre engine.
 Although originally proposed to the Air Ministry and receiving approval as primarily an engine programme, the Napier-Heston Racer was ultimately not officially sanctioned and had to proceed as a private venture with Lord Nuffield entirely underwriting the project.